-This award is presented at the WEST conference in San Diego CA and the DCOS conference in Baltimore, MD.
+This award is presented at the WEST conference in San Diego, California, and the AFCEA TechNet Cyber (formerly AFCEA Defensive Cyber Operations Symposium) conference in Baltimore, Maryland.

 It predicted “prolonged regional conflicts in the Middle East and Persian Gulf...a scramble for intelligence and resultant inundation of information.”
 It called for a modular approach to software with data in a common binary format and open system architectures.
 It recommended shifting investment away from "stove-pipe, vertical, end-to-end systems, in favor of horizontal building block programs and with off-the-shelf commercial equipment.
 It said the requirement for joint interoperability is greatly magnified in C4I systems, especially in the contingency and low intensity conflict environments... where a joint task force commander is likely to be the tactical on-scene commander."

 Vice Admiral Cebrowski (a disciple of Tuttle’s) was honored in 2003 with a special award of merit for initiating these awards.
 His last major address was at West 2005 after leaving as the first Director of the Office of Force Transformation.
 The U.S. Naval Institute and AFCEA International are honored to recognize individuals who continue to demonstrate in operations that Copernicus remains relevant today.